 One of my favorite bloggers, Mr Money Mustache uses Republic wireless.
 Now, I have nothing against his recommendation, but I personally use a provider called Ting.
 Please Compare the two, they are both very similar.

 With Ting, I am not kidding when I say this, I am able to use this provider with my Smartphone and my bill is less than $20 per month!
 How is this possible you say?
 This is because Ting allows me to completely block services I am not using and their tier billing plan only charges me for the services that I actually use.
-I use Google Voice for my phone number.
-And the Application Google Hangouts, allows me to make calls using my 4G LTE data cellular connection.
+I use Google Voice for my phone number which, allows me to make calls using my 4G LTE data cellular connection.
 Ting will provide you with a Cell number, so you don’t have to use the Google voice option.
 I just prefer this method so I can use my data connection to make calls.
 And that is the key to my savings.
 Because I can make calls and send texts using 4G data or WiFi, I have blocked all services I am not using.
 I have WiFi at home and at work.
-So my calls from work or home do not count against my data plan with Ting.
+So my calls from work or home do not count against my data plan.
 Moreover, when I am on the road for long distances, Ting’s tier model will charge me for the data that I use.
 Below is a screenshot of my actual usage.

 How much data would one actually use?